Yemen

 Our WASH team supports the construction of institutional and communal latrines, water and sewage systems and medical waste zones, which have helped to reduce public health risks of nosocomial infections.
 We also support cleaning campaigns and provide infection prevention-and-control (IPC) kits, hygiene kits and cholera kits.

-We train community health volunteers on key hygiene messages and build the capacity of health facility staff by training them on medical waste disposal.
+We train community health volunteers on key hygiene messages and build the capacity of health facility staff by training them on medical-waste disposal.
 We also help communities and local authorities take ownership of WASH projects to ensure their sustainability and effectiveness.

 Food Security and Livelihoods

-International Medical Corps’ integrated approach to FSL involves providing food baskets and unconditional cash assistance to vulnerable households, prioritising those with children under 5 years and PLWs.
+International Medical Corps’ integrated approach to FSL involves providing food baskets and unconditional cash assistance to affected households, prioritising those with PLWs and children under 5.
 Our assistance enables them to meet their basic household food needs in a dignified way and avoid negative coping mechanisms, such as selling livelihood assets to purchase food.
+Unconditional cash assistance increases access to safe and nutritious food, reduces harmful coping strategies and mitigates acute malnutrition relapses.

 Protection

-More than 16 million Yemenis will likely require protection assistance in 2024.
 We place the protection of the people we serve at the centre of our humanitarian response by prioritising safety and dignity, promoting meaningful access to services, ensuring the participation of targeted groups and promoting human rights without causing harm.

 Capacity Building